unixpickle/Benchmarks/force-field/README.md

 # The test

 This test uses object orientation to compute a discrete approximation of electrostatic (inverse square) repulsion.
 It creates two "particles" and continually computes the force vectors each one has on the other.
-It then applies these forces to the particles' velocities, and then the velocities are applied to the particles' positions.
+It then applies these forces to the particles' velocities, and then it applies the velocities to the particles' positions.

-The program takes two arguments: the discrete amount of time between each "frame" and then number of frames to approximate with.
+The program takes two arguments: the discrete amount of time between each "frame" and the number of frames to approximate with.

 This is the most involved of the benchmarks I've created so far.
 It primarily serves to test a language's object creation/destruction efficiency.
 It also serves to test floating point and vectorization optimizations of a language.